Defective Truck Parts

 Truck defects in Washington, DC are usually caused by a design defect, defective manufacturing, or poor truck maintenance.
 Some companies try to increase profits by using “refurbished” parts salvaged from other trucks.
 Other companies try to “re-tread” tires by removing the tread from an old tire and replacing it with new tread.

 This may sound like an economical way to conserve rubber, but the core structure of an old truck tire is still subject to failure – even with new treads.
 If you have been injured because of a defective truck part, you should consult our experienced truck accident lawyers in Washington, DC today.
 With the right legal representation on your side, you can have peace of mind about the outcome of your lawsuit.
 Contact us today for a free consultation.

 Truck Brake Failure

 Brake failure is one of the most common defects behind fatal and injury-related truck accidents.
 Large trucks typically use air brakes, which are subject to overheating.
-Without property maintenance, overheating can lead to brake failure.
+Without proper maintenance, overheating can lead to brake failure.
 Heavy loads can amply the effects of heat on the brake drum, speeding up the overheating / failure process.

 Defective Truck Equipment